apache/spark/python/docs/source/index.rst

 **pandas API on Spark**

-pandas API on Spark allows you to scale your pandas workload out.
+The pandas API on Spark allows you to scale your pandas workload out.
 With this package, you can:

 * Be immediately productive with Spark, with no learning curve, if you are already familiar with pandas.